 Immerse yourself in the joyful musicianship of our students and others during our second Chamber Music Mixer Gala as we kick off our 2023 season.
 Prepare to be awed by the musical talent of OtHA Chamber Music Academy students and faculty, along with Classical and Fingerstyle guitarist, Michael Chapdelaine.

-The event will feature a silent auction with items such as a Ryan Bingham signed guitar and poster, vacation homes, Santa Fe Opera tickets, Bravo Vail Season Opening Tickets, and a whole lot more.
+The event will feature a silent auction with items such as a Ryan Bingham signed guitar and poster, Colorado Symphony Orchestra tickets, Santa Fe Opera tickets, Bravo Vail Season Opening Tickets, and a whole lot more.
 To preview items, click here.

 Funds raised during this event go towards supporting our free and low-cost music education programming throughout the year.

 Semi-formal attire is encouraged.

 Tickets are $55 before Jan.
 25, 2023, and $65 after.

 About Michael Chapelaine

 Michael Chapdelaine is the only guitarist ever to win First Prize in the world’s top competitions in both the Classical and Fingerstyle genres; the Guitar Foundation of America International Classical Guitar Competition and the National Fingerstyle Championship at the Walnut Valley Bluegrass Festival at Winfield.

 From New York’s Lincoln Center to the Cactus Cafe in Austin, from Milano to Bangkok, Chapdelaine continues to enchant and dazzle audiences and critics alike, as he redefines the modern acoustic guitar with his amazing technique, “soulful” expressiveness, and versatility as a performer, composer and arranger/producer.